 Marketing systems audit

-See exactly what's slowing your marketing team down.
+See exactly slowing your marketing team down.

-An audit of your team's operating system — the layer where work gets planned, decided, and shipped.
+An audit of your team's operating system: the layer where work gets planned, decided, and shipped.

 Who this is for